-Graduate students and postdoctoral scholars from institutions in Canada, Europe, Japan and the United States have been invited to apply for the 11th International HPC Summer School, to be held July 12-17, 2020 in Toronto, Canada, hosted by the SciNet HPC Consortium.
-The call for applications was opened on November 29, 2019 and closed on January 27, 2020; applications have been reviewed and successful candidates have been notified.
-However, the organizers are carefully monitoring the Covid-19 pandemic situation.
-A final decision about the event is expected by mid April 2020.
+Graduate students and postdoctoral scholars from institutions in Canada, Europe, Japan and the United States were invited to apply for the 11th International HPC Summer School, originally planned to be held July 12-17, 2020 in Toronto, Canada, hosted by the SciNet HPC Consortium.
+The call for applications was opened on November 29, 2019 and closed on January 27, 2020.
+Applications were reviewed and successful candidates were notified in March 2020.

 The summer school is sponsored by the Partnership for Advanced Computing in Europe (PRACE), the Extreme Science and Engineering Discovery Environment (XSEDE), the RIKEN Center for Computational Science (R-CCS) and the SciNet HPC Consortium.

 The summer school will familiarize the best students in computational sciences with major state-of-the-art aspects of HPC and Big Data Analytics for a variety of scientific disciplines, catalyze the formation of networks, provide advanced mentoring, facilitate international exchange and open up further career options.